Analysis: Why it's crucial to grapple with our cultural blind spots

 Part of its power is that it doesn't always need to register as egregious to be harmful.
 For many, antisemitic remarks may not have the same sting as other, state-sanctioned manifestations of prejudice, like the police killing of George Floyd in May.

 L: YES, you're totally right.
-If an antisemitic comment isn't along the lines of Holocaust denial, people often look past it, I think, or excuse it as "not that bad."
+If an anti-Semitic comment isn't along the lines of Holocaust denial, people often look past it, I think, or excuse it as "not that bad."

 The historical context